City Hall and Court House

 Approving the application of Ramsey County Regional Railroad Authority

-John Evangelical Lutheran Church to rezone properties at 694 Minnehaha
+St. John Evangelical Lutheran Church to rezone properties at 694

-Avenue E et al from from I2 general industrial to H2 residential, T3 traditional
+Minnehaha Avenue E et al from I2 general industrial to H2 residential, T3

-amending Chapter 60 of the Legislative Code pertaining to the Zoning Map.
+district and amending Chapter 60 of the Legislative Code pertaining to the

 Sponsors: